GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 Both fields `blocks` and `blockDataItems` allow to filter what blocks are retrieved (via the `filterBy` argument).
 In both cases, if a block satisfies the inclusion condition, but is nested within a block that does not, then it will be excluded.

-There are ocassions, though, when we need to retrieve all blocks of a certain type from the custom post, independently of where these blocks are located within the hierarchy.
+There are occasions, though, when we need to retrieve all blocks of a certain type from the custom post, independently of where these blocks are located within the hierarchy.
 For instance, we may want to include all blocks of type `core/image`, to retrieve all images included in a blog post.

 It is to satisfy this need that there is field `CustomPost.blockFlattenedDataItems`.
 Unlike fields `blocks` and `blockDataItems`, it flattens the block hierarchy into a single level.